 This screening program is for patients 55 years of age or older who have smoked at least the equivalent of a pack of cigarettes a day for 30 years with no history of cancer and who do not have symptoms of lung cancer identified by a doctor.
 Screenings remain an individual decision that should be discussed with a healthcare provider who can assist you in weighing the risks and benefits of the screening.

 A CT scan can potentially pick up spots in the lungs that are ultimately revealed to be not cancerous, but their presence may lead to anxiety about the findings.
 The process to determine if these spots are benign or malignant can include additional procedures to help diagnose the findings and, in a small percentage of cases, may involve surgeries that would otherwise not be recommended.
 Also, the small dose of radiation from the exam poses a small and negligible risk of causing cancer.

 Please check with your insurance provider to confirm screening coverage.

 During your screening you will be lying flat on the CT table while the scanner rotates around you, gathering images of the inside of your lungs.
 The CT images provide the radiologist with detailed information that will be used to detect and diagnose disease.
 The entire screening typically requires a single breath hold and is usually completed in less than ten seconds.

-A Centerpoint Medical Center radiologist will interpret the exam.
-The results will be provided to both you and your ordering physician.
+A radiologist will interpret the exam.
+The results will be provided to your ordering physician to discuss with you.